wisniewskikr/chrisblog-it-java-springboot/spring-boot/others/db/sql/springboot-helloworld-db-transactions/README.md

 ##### Flow
 The following flow takes place in this project:
 1. User via any browser sends request to application HelloWorld for content
-1. Application HelloWorld runs transactional method saveSentence(Hello, World) which calls two methods: saveFirstWord(Hello) and saveSecondWord(World).
-There is an exception in saveSecondWord(World) so all database operations are rolled back - even already saved word "Hello".
-That's why sentence from database is 'null null'.
+1. Application HelloWorld runs transactional method saveSentence(Hello, World) which saves words to database.
+But there is an exception at the end of this method so all database operations are rolled back.
+That's why final sentence from database is: 'null null'.
 Description and sentence are added to result JSON
 1. Application HelloWorld returns response with JSON.
 This response is presented to User via browser

 ##### Launch